gemseo/gemseo/doc_src/tutorials/_description/aerostructure_description.rst

 Creation of the disciplines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create the aerostructure disciplines, use the function :meth:`~gemseo.api.create_discipline`:
+To create the aerostructure disciplines, use the function :func:`.create_discipline`:

 .. code::

-     from gemseo.api import create_discipline
+     from gemseo import create_discipline

      disciplines = create_discipline(["Aerodynamics",
                                       "Structure",